Matrix030/SteamLens/data_gathering_and_trials/Step_2_parquet_conversion/README.md

 - **Data Preservation**: No data loss during conversion
 - **Type Safety**: Proper handling of mixed data types

-## 📝 Integration with SteamLens
+## 📝 Integration with steamLensAI

 ### Preparation for Analysis
-The converted Parquet files are optimized for use with the main SteamLens application:
+The converted Parquet files are optimized for use with the main steamLensAI application:

 1. **Compatible Schema**: Matches expected column names and types
 2. **Efficient Loading**: Fast loading with Dask DataFrames